Publishing Careers

 Making Connections at Georgetown

-Joining a school club is another good way to learn more about the industry, develop your skills, and get hands-on experience.
-Become a tutor at the Writing Center or join one of the many campus newspapers or journals: The Hoya, The Voice, The Anthem.
+Joining a school club or working an on-campus job is another good way to learn more about the industry, develop your skills, and get hands-on experience.
+Work at Georgetown University Press; become a tutor at the Writing Center or join one of the many campus newspapers or journals: The Hoya, The Voice, The Anthem.
 While at Georgetown, you can also participate in a group based on a personal interest and develop your professional skills.
-For example, if you are interested in editing, you could join Georgetown’s chapter of Amnesty International and work on the communications team.
+For example, if you are interested in theatre, but you eventually want a marketing job in the publishing industry, you could join Mask and Bauble and work on the publicity or graphic design team.

 Preparing Your Application Materials